 Caves around the world

 But maybe caves are your thing?
-Then perhaps put the Dambulla Cave Temple in Sri Lanka on your bucket list.
-Or the Ajanta Ellora Caves in India, or even the stunning Capricorn Caves in Central Queensland?
+Then perhaps put the Dambulla Cave Temple in Sri Lanka on your bucket list or the Ajanta Ellora Caves in India, Kelly Hills Caves in South Australia or even the stunning Capricorn Caves in Central Queensland?
 However, if its bats you love, then head for the Tolga Bat Hospital in Cairns, North Queensland.